 The apprenticeship is made up of qualifications and learning that will provide Professional Services Higher Apprentices with the skills and knowledge required to become competent in their chosen job role.
-The Audit pathway includes a balance of content in audit and assurance and broader business skills competence areas, designed to ensure that Higher Apprentices have an appropriate set of skills to operate in their specific chosen job role.
+The business accounting pathway includes a balance of content in business accounting and broader business skills competence areas, designed to ensure that Higher Apprentices have an appropriate set of skills to operate in their specific chosen job role.